yanxiongfina/yanxiongfina.github.io/_pages/about.md

   - /about.html
 ---

 I am Xi Li, an Assistant Professor of Marketing at the City University of Hong Kong.
-My research examines how the economics of big data.
+My research focuses on the economics of big data.
 I use economics and machine learning methods to understand how information technologies such as artificial intelligence, machine learning, data-driven algorithms, blockchain, and consumer profiling affect firms, consumers and the society, and how policymakers should regulate big data and protect consumer privacy.

 Employment
 ======